syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Localization.md

 {% endhighlight %}
 {% endtabs %}

-For Android and iOS, it is mandatory to implement the above steps.
-For UWP, it is not mandatory to implement the above items, since the resources automatically recognizes the selected language on UWP.
-However, if you want to set language specific to the application irrespective of the selected language in the device, you can set it by using `CultureInfo.CurrentUICulture` in UWP platform specific project.
+For Android and iOS, it is mandatory to implement the previous steps.
+However, to set a specific language to the application irrespective of the selected language in the device, use `CultureInfo.CurrentUICulture` in a specific project of UWP platform.

-Refer the below code example to localize the text in UWP platform.
+Refer to the following code example to localize the text in UWP platform.

 MainPage.Xaml.cs
 {% tabs %}